 The best singers draw from experience.
 And that’s true for young as well as well-seasoned artists.

 Though still in their mid teens, sisters Kelli and Kayla Iutzwig, a.k.a.
 Wild Fire, prove this point at show after show, in song after song.
 Their self-titled, debut EP Wild Fire confirms that their future is bright.
-Their sophomore EP Been There., scheduled to release in April, confirms that this future is now, with a soundtrack that’s infectious, fun and impossible to resist.
+Their sophomore EP Been There., released in April, 2019, confirms that this future is now, with a soundtrack that’s infectious, fun and impossible to resist.

 More than that, they are already conveying their stories through music in ways that inspire with audiences their age and beyond.
 Singly and in harmony, they channel the optimism of youth, sprinkle in the spice of early insight into life’s lessons, super-charge it with jolt of pop and the sass of country.